wesbos/eslint-config-wesbos/readme.md

 echo "\nSuccess: Your project has been initialized with a Wes' eslint configuration"
 ```

-1. Copy this code, and save it in an appropriate place underthe filename "wbeslint.sh".
+1. Copy this code, and save it in an appropriate place under the filename "wbeslint.sh".

 2. Make the wbeslint.sh file executable.